janosgyerik/writing-markdown-well/README.md

 - Overly complicated nested structures

-- Using non-standard features, lock-in to specific renderers
+- Using not well-supported features, lock-in to specific renderers

 - Other minor writing style issues